Implications for the $\Delta A_{FB}$ anomaly in ${\bar B}^0\to D^{*+}\ell^- {\bar\nu}$ using a new Monte Carlo Event Generator: Introduction

 A powerful way to study physics beyond the Standard Model (SM) is via virtual effects of new particles, not present in the SM, in low energy experiments.
 These virtual effects can in many cases probe mass scales beyond the reach of present or proposed colliders, where the new particles are expected to appear.
 There is also the possibility that beyond the Standard Model physics comes in the form of weakly coupled light new states.
 These new states are more likely to be detected at low energy, high precision experiments.
 In this work we will focus on charged current semileptonic $B$ decays, $\oB^0\to D^{*+}\ell^- \bar{\nu}$ with $\ell = e$ and $\mu$.
 These decays originate from the underlying quark-level transitions $b \to c \ell^- \bar{\nu}_\ell$, where $\ell = e, \mu,$ or $\tau$.
 At the hadron level they manifest as decays such as ${\bar B} \to D^{(*)} \ell^- \bar{\nu}_\ell$.

 The charged-current decays $B\to D^{(*)} \tau \nu_\tau$ have been measured by the BaBar, Belle and LHCb experiments.
 Discrepancies with SM predictions of $R_{D^{(*)}}^{\tau \ell} \equiv \cB(\oB \to D^{(*)} \tau^{-} {\bar\nu}_\tau)/\cB(\oB \to D^{(*)} \ell^{-}{\bar\nu}_\ell)$ ($\ell = e,\mu$) \cite{BaBar:2012obs, BaBar:2013mob, LHCb:2015gmp, Belle:2015qfa, Belle:2016ure, Belle:2016dyj, LHCb:2017smo, Belle:2017ilt, LHCb:2017rln, Belle:2019gij} have been observed thus far.
 The SM predictions and the corresponding World-Averaged experimental results from the Heavy Flavor Averaging Group (HFLAV) \cite{HFLAV:2019otj} are shown in Table \ref{tab:obs_meas}.
-The deviation from the SM in $R_D^{\tau \ell}$ and $R_{D^*}^{\tau \ell}$ (combined) has a significance of $3.4\sigma$ \cite{Watanabe:2017mip}.
+The deviation from the SM in $R_D^{\tau \ell}$ and $R_{D^*}^{\tau \ell}$ (combined) has a significance of $3.4\sigma$ \cite{HFLAV:2019otj}.
 These measurements suggest the presence of NP that is lepton-flavor universality violating (LFUV) in $\bctaunu$ decays.

 We will focus on the decay $\oB^0 \to D^{*+} \ell^- \bar{\nu}$ as a laboratory to explore NP effects in $b \to c \ell^- \bar{\nu}_\ell$ transitions.
 At leading order, the $\oB^0\to D^{*+}\ell^-{\bar\nu}$ transitions proceed via the SM.
-However, new interactions can affect these decays at sub-leading orders.
+However, new interactions can affect these decays.
 In experiment, the underlying transition is $\bclX$ where the invisible state $X$ can be a left-handed (LH) neutrino (part of the SM LH doublet of leptons) or a light right-handed (RH) singlet neutrino.
 Here we will focus on NP scenarios that produce only LH neutrinos in the final state.

-Although the theoretical work on NP has concentrated on the semi-leptonic $\tau$ modes, where experimental statistics are limited, attention is now also being paid to the semi-leptonic muon and electron modes where data is plentiful.
+Although theoretical work on NP has concentrated on the semi-leptonic $\tau$ modes, where experimental statistics are limited, attention is now also being paid to the semi-leptonic muon and electron modes where large data samples will be available.
 For example, scaling the Belle results in \cite{Belle:2018ezy} to Belle II at 50 ab$^{-1}$ we expect a yield of $8\times 10^6$ events in each of the muon and electron modes.
 Similarly, scaling the BaBar results in \cite{BaBar:2007ddh} on $B \to D^* \ell \nu$ with a fully reconstructed hadronic tag, we expect $3\times10^5$ events with no background.